davidlaprade/davidlaprade.github.io/_posts/2015-12-11-deploy-non-web-ruby-app.md

 `config/deploy/production.rb` script.
 Also note that at this point the deploy will fail.
 That's okay!

-Though the deployment failed, it should have succeeded in making foreman translate your Procfile into init files.
+Though the deployment failed, it should have succeeded in translating your Procfile into init files.
 To check this:

 {% highlight bash %}
 ls -l /etc/init my_app*